What are business travel expenses?

 Common travel expenses you can claim on your business tax returns include:

-- Transportation costs: Costs associated with other transportation during business travel, such as trains, buses, rental cars, taxis, or rideshare services.
-If you use your personal vehicle, you can deduct your actual expenses or the standard mileage rate, as well as tolls and parking fees.
+- Transportation: Airfare for domestic or international flights, baggage fees, train tickets, bus fare, rental cars, taxis, or rideshares.
+If you use your personal vehicle, you can deduct your actual expenses or the standard mileage rate, as well as gas, tolls, and parking fees.

-- Hotel or lodging expenses: Accommodation costs during business travel, including the room rate and applicable taxes
+- Hotel or lodging expenses: Accommodation costs during business travel, including room rates and applicable taxes

-- Meals: You can deduct 50% of the costs for meals while traveling for business
+- Meals expenses: You can deduct 50% of the costs for meals while traveling for business

-- Incidental expenses: Incidental expenses like gratuities, laundry and dry cleaning charges, and internet access charges
+- Incidental expenses: Incidental expenses like gratuities, laundry. and dry cleaning charges

-- Business-related expenses: Expenses directly related to conducting business, such as conference registration fees, client entertainment, equipment rental costs, and more
+- Business-related expenses: Any other expenses directly related to conducting business, such as conference registration fees, client entertainment, equipment rental costs, and more

 What’s not a valid business travel expense?